gvwilson/thirdbit/src/fiction/still-book/index.md

 Just then the city bells rang mid-day.
 Still closed the book with a snap, leaped to her feet, and handed it back to Attic.
 "Thanks," she said.
 "See you tomorrow."
-He opened his mouth to say, "Sure, any time," or maybe, "I'm sorry for asking---I didn't know it would upset you," but she was already ten paces away.
+He opened his mouth to say, "Sure, any time," or maybe, "I'm sorry for asking—I didn't know it would upset you," but she was already ten paces away.

 Attic never asked her about her past again, or about the violin.
 A lot